Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/ssml.md

 1. Empty speak tag without attributes **&lt;speak>**
     1. In this case, Kore Voice Gateway will construct **voice** and **language** elements on its own based on values supplied in Call control params.
 2. Customised speak tag with attributes **&lt;speak version="1.0" xml:lang="en-US" xmlns="**[W3C Speech Synthesis namespace](http://www.w3.org/2001/10/synthesis) **">**
-    2. In this case, Kore Voice Gateway will send the SSML without any modifications to the TTS engine.

-In this case, follow option 2 and the voice element will work.
+    1. In this case, Kore Voice Gateway will send the SSML without any modifications to the TTS engine.
+Follow option 2 and the voice element will work.

 Example:
 ```